Martin Luther King, Jr. Symposium

 aims to bring together a variety of voices and perspectives to foster greater awareness of the role Dr. King has played in the lives of all Americans and to facilitate conversations that move all of us to work toward true justice in our community and the larger global community of which we are a small part.

-The symposium has grown over the years, and more than 100 students and faculty from Washington-area schools typically join Episcopal’s faculty, students, and staff for the workshops and discussions.
+The symposium has grown over the years, and has at times included students and faculty from Washington-area schools joining Episcopal’s faculty, students, and staff for the workshops and discussions.
 Visiting speakers have included historians, activists, faith leaders, writers, artists, and musicians.
-A hallmark of the symposium has been that it combines all-School programming, which typically features special guests from outside our community, with smaller, more intimate workshops that feature the collegiality, experience, and familiarity of Episcopal adults and the wisdom of their experiences.
+A hallmark of the symposium has been the combination of all-School programming, which typically features special guests from outside our community, with smaller, more intimate workshops that feature the collegiality, experience, and familiarity of Episcopal adults and the wisdom of their experiences.